oversizedhat/oscarberg.com/content/blog/github-copilot.md

 >
 > Even with test cases in place it seems Copilot Chat most often struggles even with simpler algorthims creating solutions that does'nt pass the tests, or passes just a few of them.
 I've however had a few positive experience with simple prompts like "Can you make this consume less runtime memory?" or "Can you simplify this?" but quite often the solutions end up flawed, not considering edge cases and existing test cases end up failing.

-> #### :thumbsdown: Prone to copy & paste style solutions
+> #### :thumbsdown: Prone to copy & paste-style solutions
 > Copilot primarily helps you write new code but often when you introduce new code you may need to reflect on the existing code.
 Copilot will not suggest necessary abstractions or in any way respect DRY.
 If the abstractions are there however, Copilot will make use of them.

 > #### :thumbsdown: Architecture...
 > Perhaps goes without saying but Copilot will help you write basic code but it wont help you if you are on the wrong path to begin with.
 Or if there is non-obvious solution within reach.
 Or how your code will behave in a complex environment handling concurrency, graceful shutdowns etc etc. Instead Copilot might keep pushing you in the wrong direction, driving tech debt and code mass.
 Github Copilot will also gladly suggest solutions that break basic programming principles like DRY and Single responisiblity.

 > #### ...and those the quick hacks :smile:
-> On several occations Copilot suggest comments similar to  the below
+> On several occasions Copilot suggest comments similar to  the below
 ```sh
 // This is just a quick hack.
 TODO improve later
 ```